Eric-Guo/octopress/source/_posts/2014/2014-10-02-checking-gem-reverse-dependencies.markdown

 categories: [Ruby]
 ---

-The tip is coming from [Faria DevTips](http://devtips.faria.co/2014-05-27-gem-reverse-dependencies.html).
+`gem dependency parser --reverse-dependencies` or -R in short only works in local, so if you want to get all gems from rubygems, can using:

 ```bash
 ruby -ropen-uri -rpp -ryaml -e 'pp YAML.load(open("https://rubygems.org/api/v1/gems/parser/reverse_dependencies.yaml"))'
 ```

+The tip is coming from [Faria DevTips](http://devtips.faria.co/2014-05-27-gem-reverse-dependencies.html).